 When returning to exercise after a short period of rest, there may be a sharp pain which disappears when warmed up only to return when stopped.
 Stiffness in Achilles tendon first thing in the morning may be felt as well as a small swelling in the tendon.

-Partial Achilles tear explained
+Partial Achilles tear causes & anatomy

 The Achilles tendon is the large tendon at the back of the ankle.
 Because of the strong lever system in the foot and ankle huge forces go through the tendon when running and jumping.